briantate/wbz_embedded_c_patterns/README.md

 # wbz_c_pattern_project
- * This project is used to explore concepts learned in the Udemy course "Embedded C Programming Design Patterns" by Martin Schroder
+ * This project is used to explore concepts learned in an embedded C design patterns course

 # Contents Summary